Combine medical training with public health knowledge

 The dual MD/MPH program focuses on health disparities and identifying strategies to minimize them.
 Loyola’s Health Sciences Campus is located in Maywood.
 This underserved community provides a unique opportunity to promote health equity in our own community and collaborate with local groups to improve public health.

-You can complete the MPH program online or a combination of online and classroom-based courses.
+You can complete the MPH program online or a through a combination of online and classroom-based courses.
 However, we recommend all MD/MPH students, even those doing the online track, take as many classroom-based courses as possible to create and build a strong cohort.
 All classroom-based courses are offered in the late afternoon or evening, leaving days open to explore research and/or volunteer opportunities.

 The dual MD/MPH degree program is competitive and limited to 10 students per academic year.
-Applicants must meet the following criteria:
+Applicants must meet the following criteria.

 - Admission to the Stritch School of Medicine (through AMCAS)